M4gOo/PROJECTS/Configure secure access to your workloads using Azure virtual networking.md

 Priority: Assigns the priority order value for the security rule.
 Rules are processed according to the priority order of all rules for a network security group, including a subnet and network interface.
 The lower the priority value, the higher priority for the rule.

+***Service tags represent a group of IP addresses.
+Other service tags are Internet, SQL, Storage, AzureLoadBalancer, and AzureTrafficManager.

 You can implement application security groups in your Azure virtual network to logically group your virtual machines by workload.
 You can then define your network security group rules based on your application security groups. https://learn.microsoft.com/en-us/azure/virtual-network/application-security-groups